3 Whole Foods Diets VS the Setpoint Diet: Which One is Best?

 Point # 4: Fruit Consumption.
 The setpoint diet recommends 0-3 servings of low-fructose fruits per day.
 It is important that sugar intake is kept low because sugar elevates setpoint weight even when consumption is kept within an acceptable calorie limit.
 (Though fruit is healthy, it still contains sugar in the form of fructose.)
 The Mediterranean diet does not specify the types of fruits that should be eaten in this plan, but it recommends a moderate amount which, again, could cause you to gain weight.

 The Paleo diet is based on a simple premise: if cavemen didn’t or couldn’t eat it, neither do you.

+The paleo diet revolves around lean meats, vegetables, fruits, eggs, fish, nuts, and seeds.
 With the Paleo diet, you eat foods as close to their natural states as possible.
 This means no processed foods and grains.
 (Grains are processed.)
 The focal point of a Paleo diet is non-starchy vegetables.
-(These vegetables, and small amounts of fruit should be your main source of carbohydrates.)
+(These vegetables and small amounts of fruit should be your main source of carbohydrates.)

-You can eat moderate amounts of fish, meats and eggs; and small amounts of fruits, nuts, seeds, and olive or coconut oils.
+You can also eat moderate amounts of fish, meats, and eggs; and small amounts of fruits, nuts, seeds, and olive or coconut oils.

 You cannot eat dairy, legumes, artificial sweeteners, and sugar.
 You are allowed to eat raw, unprocessed honey, however, because it is a natural food that was probably eaten by cave people and offers nutritional benefits.